Purdue fends off late charge, tops No. 6 Michigan St 73-63

 STAT PACK

 Michigan State: Suffered its first loss in 61 days after posting an average victory margin of 16.8 points. … The Spartans scored 19 points in the first half, surpassing their previous low mark for scoring in a half.
-They had 28 points in the second half at Florida on Dec.
-8 and were averaging 83.8 points this season. … Michigan State shot 39.3 percent from the field was 9 of 26 on 3s.
+They had 28 in the second half at Florida on Dec.
+8….
+Michigan State shot 39.3 percent from the field was 9 of 26 on 3s.

-Purdue: The Boilermakers have 12 wins against top 10 teams at Mackey Arena, seven have come against Michigan State. … Purdue is 50-2 in its last 52 home games. … Eastern finished with 12 points, Aaron Wheeler had 11 and Matt Haarms scored 10 points and grabbed eight rebounds. … Edwards also had four rebounds, three assists and three steals. … Purdue had a 42-33 rebounding edge including 16-9 on the offensive end. … The Boilermakers were 12 of 28 on 3s, getting five from Cline and three from Wheeler.
+Purdue: The Boilermakers have 12 wins against top 10 teams at Mackey Arena, seven of those against Michigan State. … Purdue is 50-2 in its last 52 home games. … Purdue had a 42-33 rebounding edge including 16-9 on the offensive end.

 UP NEXT